brainrake/consistent/README.md

 ## Introduction

-Life and/or the world is full of shit.
+Life and the world is full of shit.
 There's so much shit, it's hard to tell what shit is what.
 We can't tell the true shit from the bullshit.

 People don't know shit.
 Most don't even give a shit.
 I do.
 I want to figure this shit out.

-This work is an interlinked set of documents (like a wiki) explaining most of the shit there is, in a way that makes sense.
-Should inclulde Idris source.
+This work aims to explain some shit like existence, reality, and freedom, in a way that makes sense.
+Btw, none of this shit is new or great or anything.

 ### Makes sense?
 What does that even mean?

 Commonly used naturally evolved languages are stunningly efficient in human communication, yet in many cases they are notoriously ambiguous.

-Conversely, in formal languages and logic, meanig is given by definition, and by composition of small pieces into larger sentences.
+Conversely, in formal languages and logic, meanig is given by definition, and by straightforward composition of small pieces into larger sentences.
 The information contained in, or the meaning of sentences is equivalent with the arrangement of symbols that make them up.

 Logic can't tell you "what's out there".
 But given what you already know, it can help you figure out what you can (truthfully) say, what to expect, what makes sense, and what stuff means.

-Other seeming limitations (like Gödel's incompleteness theorem, or the liar paradox) are in fact important discoveries about the fundamental structure of information and meaning.
+Seeming limitations (like [incompleteness](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems), or the [liar paradox](https://en.wikipedia.org/wiki/Liar_paradox)) are in fact important discoveries about the fundamental structure of information and meaning.

 #### A language with definite meaning